PoliticalGraveyard.com

 Nunnelly, Sam — of Madison County, Ark.
 Democrat.
 Delegate to Democratic National Convention from Arkansas, 1908 (alternate), 1912.
 Burial location unknown.

-NUNNERY: See also Hiram Montgomery Brock, Jr.
+NUNNERY: See also Hiram Montgomery Brock Jr.

-NUNNLEY (Soundex N540) — See also CONNLEY, CUNNLE, DENNLER, NUNLEY, NUNN, NUNNALLY, NUNNELEE, NUNNELEY, NUNNELLEY, NUNNELLY, NUNNERY.
+NUNNLEY (Soundex N540) — See also BRENNLER, CONNLEY, CUNNLE, DENNLER, NUNLEY, NUNN, NUNNALLY, NUNNELEE, NUNNELEY, NUNNELLEY, NUNNELLY, NUNNERY.

 Nunnley, Earl — of Nocona, Montague County, Tex.
 Democrat.
 Delegate to Democratic National Convention from Texas, 1972.
 Still living as of 1972.